zubair1024/nodely/readme.md

 ## Motivation

-Thought about making a starter template that is quite handy to start any project
+Making a handy starter template for a node project agnostic to the context of the application.

 ## Reference